jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/pelvis-and-lower-extremities.md

 ### References

 Bedi, A., LaPrade, R.F. and Burrus, M.T.
 (2018), “Radiographic and Anatomic Landmarks of the Major Knee Ligaments”, The Journal of bone and joint surgery.
 American volume, Vol. 100 No. 14, pp. 1241–1250. doi: 10.2106/JBJS.17.01135.

+Elamrani, D., Aumar, A., Wavreille, G. and Fontaine, C. (2014), “Comparative morphometry of the antebrachial and crural interosseous membranes: preliminary study for the use of the crural interosseous membrane in the surgical repair of the antebrachial interosseous membrane tears”, Surgical and Radiologic Anatomy, Vol. 36 No. 4, pp. 333–339. doi: 10.1007/s00276-013-1199-9.

 Harner, C.D., Baek, G.H., Vogrin, T.M., Carlin, G.J., Kashiwaguchi, S. and Woo, S.L.-Y. (1999), “Quantitative Analysis of Human Cruciate Ligament Insertions”, Arthroscopy: The Journal of Arthroscopic & Related Surgery, Vol. 15 No. 7, pp. 741–749. doi: 10.1016/S0749-8063(99)70006-X.